-Except with the approval of a majority of the outstanding voting securities, the YieldMax Innovation Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMax PYPL Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the ARKK concentrates in the securities of a particular industry or group of related industries.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to PYPL.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.

-Except with the approval of a majority of the outstanding voting securities, the YieldMax KWEB Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMax DIS Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the KWEB concentrates in the securities of a particular industry or group of related industries.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to DIS.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.

-Except with the approval of a majority of the outstanding voting securities, the YieldMax GDX Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMax JPM Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the GDX concentrates in the securities of a particular industry or group of related industries.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to JPM.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.

-Except with the approval of a majority of the outstanding voting securities, the YieldMax XBI Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMax MSFT Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the XBI concentrates in the securities of a particular industry or group of related industries.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to MSFT.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.

-Except with the approval of a majority of the outstanding voting securities, the YieldMax TLT Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMax XOM Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the TLT concentrates in the securities of a particular industry or group of related industries.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to XOM.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.